atisharma/hyjinx/README.md

 ### Hylights

-- REPL syntax highlighting (put `(import hyjinx.source [hylight]) (setv repl-output-fn hylight)` in your .hyrc)
+- A Hy code beautifier and in-REPL syntax highlighting
+- An `inspect` module that works like Python's, but also for Hy code
-- pretty tracebacks with correct syntax highlighting for hy or python
+- Pretty tracebacks with correct syntax highlighting for hy or python
-- print/get/edit source code of a function, module etc.
+- Print/get/edit source code of a function, module etc.
-- in-repl code analysis and discussion using LLMs
+- In-repl code analysis and discussion using LLMs (e.g. for writing docstrings)
-- `defmethod` (if `multimethod` is installed)
+- A sensible `defmethod`
-- numpy array pretty printing
+- Numpy array pretty printing
-- a zmq lazy pirate protocol
+- A zmq lazy pirate protocol
-- a minimal ncurses class
+- A minimal ncurses class

 ### Modules

 - hyjinx.lib: a smorgasbord of convenience functions.
-- hyjinx.source: code inspection.
+- hyjinx.source: live code inspection.
+- hyjinx.inspect: code inspection.
 - hyjinx.doc: peruse hy documentation.
 - hyjinx.screen: a convenient ncurses wrapper.